Political Works

 to rite by others right by others by as

-Pessoa's others and Celan's almonds
+Pessoa's others Celan's almonds

 to write as if no darkness overhang